sbmadhav/splash-screen-app/README.md

 ```

 ### GitHub Pages
-For GitHub Pages deployment with Unsplash API support:
+For GitHub Pages deployment with full API support:

+**🚀 Performance Note**: The app is specifically optimized for GitHub Pages with client-side API calls and lazy caching strategies that ensure fast loading times.

 1. **Set up repository secrets** (optional, for Unsplash API):
    - Go to your repository Settings → Secrets and variables → Actions